YigongQin/TransformerEngine/benchmarks/linear/README_nvfp4_quant_overhead.md

 distorts short GEMMs most — exactly the MoE shapes.

 Concretely, at 512 tok/E the three grouped rows sum to 179.8 µs of overhead against a measured step of 94.6 µs.
-Of that 85 µs gap, 54 µs is the double-cast above and ~33 µs is this fixed penalty counted three times.
+That 85 µs gap splits cleanly: **54 µs is the redundant input reads** described above (real, and correctly absent from a training pass) and **~33 µs is this fixed penalty** counted three times (a measurement artifact).

 **Read the per-GEMM tables for the relative ordering of fprop/dgrad/wgrad, and the step tables for the actual quantization fraction.**